Edzorcc/Flappy_Bird_G/README.md

 # Flappy_Bird_G
-A simple Game with js and html.
+A Funnyy Game with Js and Html.